iotile/coretools/doc/source/tutorials/first-iotile-device.rst

 back to you as if you had just invoked a function locally on your own computer.

-Since IOTile devices typically contain small embedded microcontrollers, the low-level binary encoding for how RPCs are transmitted to the device is not user-friendly, e.g. the RPCs are identified with opaque 16-bit numbers rather than string names and all arguments and responses are packed into 20 byte binary buffers.
+Since IOTile devices typically contain small embedded microcontrollers, the low-level binary encoding for how RPCs are transmitted to the device is not user-friendly, e.g. the RPCs are identified with unique 16-bit numbers rather than string names and all arguments and responses are packed into 20 byte binary buffers.